List of Kamen Rider Black characters: Colonel Dasmader

 Sent by Lord Crisis, Colonel Dasmader (ダスマダー大佐, Dasumadā-taisa) is an inspector whose task is to put the invasion party back on track, receiving utter contempt by his peers due to his arrogance.
 Dasmader could fire a green laser, with a shape of a tiger's head from his helmet for combat.
 He was almost killed by both General Jark and Black RX.
 He later leads Gatezawn and Bosgun in the attempt to kill Gedorian to appease Crisis' anger.
 In episode 46, Maribaron discovers that he is somewhat a puppet of Crisis and a mobile body.
 In episode 47, he was summoned when Black RX refused Crisis' order, killed as a resort as Crisis is revealed upon Dasmader's demise.

 Colonel Dasmader is portrayed by Tetsuya Matsui (松井 哲也, Matsui Tetsuya).

+Kaima Soldiers

+The monsters used by the Crisis Empire are referred to as Kaima Soldiers (怪魔戦士, Kaima Senshi).
+There are four branches each led by an Officer.
+While Granzyrus appears in Earth, Maribaron uses her power to revive members of each other armies.

+Kaima Supernatural Clan

+The Kaima Supernatural Clan (怪魔妖族, Kaima Yōzoku) unit consists of supernatural-powered Kaimas that are used by Maribaron and possess supernatural abilities.